 Note: If you don't select any billing entity, users will be able to see all the billing entities saved in your account.
 The same applies to payment methods.

 Groups are linked to folders and folder privacy, where you can set specific folders to only be visible to certain groups.
 To define the privacy settings for a folder just hover the mouse on the folder and click on Set folder privacy, then define which groups should be able to see that folder.
 You can also set privacy settings for sub-folders - in this case, you can only select more stringent privacy rules than what defined for the parent folder.

 Note: You can see which folders are public and which ones are restricted to specific groups by looking at their icon layout.

 4. Joining multiple groups

 Users can be a part of more than one group.
-In this case when users log into their account, they will be able to see all folders that are visible for the groups they are part of.
+In this case, when users log into their account, they will be able to see all folders, billing entities and payment methods that are visible for all the groups they are part of.

 Note: A user can have only one role, regardless of how many groups he/she is in.

 Click on Team > Users, find the name of the user and click on Edit.
 The next screen will show the group(s) the user belongs to and the Role assigned.

 Note: You need to have the Manage Users permission active to view and edit user-related information